trinodb/trino/docs/src/main/sphinx/udf/function.md

 function to other users as `description`.
 The information is accessible with [](/sql/show-functions).

+The optional `WITH` clause can be used to specify properties for the function.
+The available properties vary based on the function language.
+For [](/udf/python), the `handler` property specifies the name of the Python function to invoke.

-The body of the UDF can either be a simple single `RETURN` statement with an expression, or compound list of `statements` in a `BEGIN` block.
+For SQL UDFs the body of the UDF can either be a simple single `RETURN` statement with an expression, or compound list of `statements` in a `BEGIN` block.
 UDF must contain a `RETURN` statement at the end of the top-level block, even if it's unreachable.

+For UDFs in other languages, the `definition` is enclosed in a `$$`-quoted string.

 ## Examples